Traversing Through Uzbekistan’s Timeless Gem: Things to do in Tashkent (2024)

 Is Tashkent safe for solo female travelers?

 Absolutely yes!
 Tashkent is very safe for solo female travelers.
-I traveled to the city alone and I did not have any issues whatsoever.
+I traveled to the city alone, and I did not have any issues whatsoever.
 The people are very friendly and nice.
 Even with the language barrier, they helped me whenever I needed help.
 But like any other city, be careful, especially at night.

 Closing Notes

 With a blend of both modern technology and traditions, this capital city must surely be on your bucket list.
 I had never imagined Tashkent to be so advanced and clean.
 I had a great time walking around this beautiful city and exploring its landmarks.
-Even though it was very hot when I visited, the city compensated by having so much of green space.
+Even though it was very hot when I visited, the city compensated by having so much green space.

 I hope this post has provided you with all the things to do in Tashkent and a guide to visit the city.
 If you have any questions, feel free to write me an email on Solopassport@gmail.com.